jasp-stats/jaspTTests/inst/help/TTestBayesianOneSample.md

   - Robustness check: Adds the results of the sequential analysis using the wide (scale=1) and ultrawide prior (scale=sqrt(2)).
 - Descriptives plots
   - Credible interval: Default is 95%.
+- Bar plots: Displays the sample mean as a bar and the credible interval or standard error as the error bar.
+  - Credible interval: Displays the central credible intervals.
+By default, the credible interval is set to 95%.
+This can be changed into the desired percentage.
+  - Standard error: By selecting this option, the error bars will represent standard errors of the mean.
+  - Fix horizontal axis to 0: Forces the graph to show the default x-axis at y = 0.
 - Raincloud plots: Displays the individual cases, box plot, and density.
   - Horizontal display: Changes the orientation of the raincloud plot so that the x-axis represents the dependent variable.